chenlabUIUC/OrientedPhaseDomain/README.md

 The code for generating the map of Mn white line ratio (L3/L2), together with an example data and the corresponding mask of the cathode particle, is also provided in the "GenerateMap" folder.

-An additional dataset (fully discharged cathode NP) for testing the codes is included in the "More dataset" folder.
+An additional dataset (fully discharged cathode NP) for testing the codes is included in the "OrientedPhaseDomain/EELSmapping/AnalysisEELSWhiteLineRatio/More dataset/" folder.